r0hankrishnan/easy-resume/README.md

 # easy-resume

-> QUICK NOTE: I made this befoer finding RenderCV, which is a way more mature and functional version of this project.
+> QUICK NOTE: I made this before finding RenderCV, which is a way more mature and functional version of this project.
 If you are looking for a robust and extensible way to generate PDF resumes from YAML, consider checking them out.
 This repository will likely not be getting any more theme or formatting updates.

 Generate a formatted resume PDF from a YAML file.